 Sec.
-548. Task Force on Disproportionate Representation of Minority Children - NEW
+548. Task Force on Disproportionate Representation of Minority Children

-Directs DHS to convene a task force to study disproportionate representation of African-American and other children of color in the child welfare and juvenile justice systems, and report findings to the Legislature.
+Directs DHS to report on progress in implementing recommendations of the task force that studied disproportionate representation of African-American and other children of color in the child welfare and juvenile justice systems.
+Task force was required previous boilerplate.